 Services include regularly scheduled workshops on résumé and cover letter writing, job search skills and interviewing.
 Additionally, students can sharpen their job search skills by viewing the office's comprehensive video library.
-The office offers a 24-hour Job Line (860-512-3015) listing full- and part-time positions.
-Other services include information on summer employment/internship information, alumni career panels, and on-campus recruiting, and job fairs.
-Check the office's website at www.mcc.commnet.edu/career/.
+Some other services include information on summer employment/internship opportunities, alumni career panels, on-campus recruiting and job fairs.
+Finally, the office offers an internet-based job listing service that allows students to post résumés and search full-time, part-time, and volunteer positions.
+To learn more about upcoming events and resources, and to register for the online job listing service, go to: www.mcc.commet.edu/career/.